DillonKyleDev/FlatEngine__2D-Game-Engine/README.md

 ### Tags

+Tags are a list of properties that a GameObject can have that can be used to query using

+`GameObject::HasTag("tagName")`

-Tags are a list of properties that a GameObject can have that can be used to query using GameObject::HasTag("tagName") and is also used in the collision detection system to prevent objects that should not interact from interacting, based on the tags each GameObject is set to Ignore.
+and is also used in the collision detection system to prevent objects that should not interact from interacting, based on the tags each GameObject is set to Ignore.
 I would eventually like to extend this system to use a Lua script file for the available tags, that way they are editable by the user, but for now they are hard-coded into the engine.

 ## Components

-Mirroring Unitys design, FlatEngines GameObjects require components be attached for their functionality.
+FlatEngines GameObjects require components be attached for their functionality.
 The current list of components included in FlatEngine are:

 1. Transform
 2. Sprite